Itapemirim, Espírito Santo, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Make sure to get the right kind.
-The vast majority of adapters available are simply plugs and require your devices to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should work in most countries.
+A plug adapter that supports outlet types C and N. It's important that you find the right kind.
+A lot of adapters that you can buy are simply plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one works in most places.

 • Luggage scale to avoid fees